-- A USB Flash Drive or External Hard Drive With 16 GB of more of space.
+- A USB Flash Drive or External Hard Drive with at least 16 GB of free space.
 For the best performance, the drive should be USB 3.0 and plugged into a USB 3.0 port.

 - Windows 10 ISO that includes \sources\install.wim